saeeron/bluescape_mini_project/README.md

 ```angular2html
 npx codeceptjs run --steps
 ```
-See an allure report by executing (allure needs to be installed seperately using "brew" on macOS or "scoop" on Windows)
+See an allure report by executing (allure needs to be installed separately using "brew" on macOS or "scoop" on Windows)
 ```angular2html
 allure serve .\output\